danielarrais/aws-with-terraform/01. iam/README.md

 ### Roles

-IAM Roles are similar to IAM users but don't have passwords and they can be used to access the AWS console.
+IAM Roles are similar to IAM users but don't have passwords, and they can be used to access the AWS console.
 Is util for sharing access to services or resources between accounts, to access them as if they were you.
 You can create roles mainly for services and users.